De Koel: Structure, facilities and future plans

-Not only the location is famous, the long staircase from which players descend from the dressing rooms to the playing field is also famous.
+Not only is the location famous, but the long staircase from which players descend from the dressing rooms to the playing field is also famous.
 This staircase was therefore the subject of a mini-documentary produced by the VPRO program Holland Sport in 2009.
 It is also one of the last stadiums in the Netherlands that still has terracing.

 In the long term, VVV-Venlo have considered building a new stadium at a different location.
 For a long time, the former barracks site in the Blerick district was considered.
-Plans were, however, discontinued in early-December 2013, after it became clear that the revised zoning plan would only allow football in the evenings.
+Plans were, however, discontinued in early December 2013, after it became clear that the revised zoning plan would only allow football in the evenings.
 VVV would therefore make improvements to the De Koel in the coming years.
 For the 2007–08 season, the stadium was thoroughly renovated to prepare it for modern Eredivisie standards.
 Due to the renovations, the capacity was considerably reduced to around 8,000.

 In June 2017, VVV developed plans to build a new stadium at the location of De Koel.
-The estimated costs (€12.5 million) would have to be invested from the business community.
+The estimated costs (€12.5 million) would have to be invested by the business community.
 Six months later, VVV reached an agreement with the municipality of Venlo, owner of land and buildings around the stadium, about the purchase price of €545,000.
-As a new land owner, the club started working on the desired renovation of the stadium.
+As a new landowner, the club started working on the desired renovation of the stadium.
 After his retirement as club chairman, Hai Berden was appointed 'construction curate' and VVV announced on 29 June 2018 that the East Stand in De Koel would be named after him and henceforth known as the "Hai Berden tribune".

-In June 2018, VVV started with phase 1 of the renovation, which was to cost a total of €6 million.
+In June 2018, VVV commenced phase 1 of the renovation, which was estimated to cost a total of €6 million.
 In addition, some facilities (such as parking lot, toilets, catering and the new roof of the South Stand) would be improved and at the end of the year the construction of a new entrance was started, in which the ticketing, the fan shop, a museum and more workplaces for administrative staff would be accommodated.
 At the end of the 2018–19 season, the East Stand would be rebuilt with 800 additional seats and equipped with a fan café.
 After this first phase, the renovation would take place in the form of a multi-year project that must be completed within 15 years at the latest.
 The ultimate goal is a compact stadium with closed corners and an ultimate capacity of 12,000 covered seats.
 In May 2019, it turned out that some of the plans had to be postponed, including the renovation of the East Stand.
-The main reason was that the financing has not yet been finalised.
+The main reason was that the financing had not yet been finalised.